-Daryl Wendel

-Assistant Superintendent of Curriculum and Human Resources

-605 W. Hondo, Devine TX 78016
+Dawn Schneider Director of Student Services 605 W. Hondo, Devine TX 78016 Dawn.schneider@devineisd.org 830-851-0795

-Daryl.wendel@devineisd.org

-830-851-0795

 Reports can be made at any time and by any person, including during non-business hours, by mail, phone, or email.
 During district business hours, reports may also be made in person.
 Upon the district receiving notice or an allegation of sex-based harassment, the Title IX Coordinator will promptly respond in accordance with the process described at FFH(LOCAL).